hrmnjt/resume/resume.typ

     columns: (1fr, 1fr),
     align(left)[
         *Majid Al Futtaim* \
-        *#emph("Engineering Manager (Tribe Lead)")*
+        *#emph("Engineering Manager (Data)")*
     ],
     align(right)[
         Dubai, UAE \
-        Sep 2021 - Present
+        Sep 2023 - Present
     ]
 )
-- Employ product and data knwoledge to design & implement 2 commercial data-intensive products in business intelligence and ad-marketing space
+- Created an identity graph for MAFs diverse 65M customer record collected across 8 varied businesses
+- Conceptualized and built classification of customers based their interactions with MAF businesses allowing marketing and customer experience teams win their "hearts, minds and wallets"
+- Got buy-in from leadership to start a dedicated team which aims to perfect quality, reliability and observability across data, data products and data infrastructure
+- *Tech Stack*: Spark, Splink, S3, Vertica, DuckDB, Airflow, Datahub, Kafka, Argo Workflows, Kubernetes, AWS

+#grid(
+    columns: (1fr, 1fr),
+    align(left)[
+        *#emph("Engineering Manager (Product)")*
+    ],
+    align(right)[
+        Sep 2021 - Sep 2023
+    ]
+)
+- Led build for central business intelligence platform (internal name: Connect) for MAF which provides insights across market trends, competitive benchmarking and internal business performance
+- Led build and integration for internal MarTech and AdTech automation product aiming to improve, consolidate and standardize marketing and advertising workflow across MAF's retail ad network
+- *Tech Stack*: Spark, Cube.dev, S3, Vertica, Postgres, Airflow, NodeJS, React, ArgoCD, Kubernetes, AWS
-- Leading a talented team of 24 engineers to self-organize, own and implement an active product roadmap.
+// - Leading a talented team of 10 engineers to self-organize, own and implement an active product roadmap.
 Ran a Spotify-inspired agile model to arrange team in tribe and squads - 2 squads building a solutions and 3rd squad implementing a commerical bought software
-- Become the bridge between BD/Sales and PDT team to translate requirements into solutions; created a culture of writing technical design docs (called ADR) and drive implementation within reasonable milestones
+// - Become the bridge between BD/Sales and PDT team to translate requirements into solutions; created a culture of writing technical design docs (called ADRs) and drive implementation within reasonable milestones
-- Balance product delivery with sustaining engineering to ensure code can be maintained over time and iterations.
+// - Balance product delivery with sustaining engineering to ensure code can be maintained over time and iterations.
 Invested `~`30% average bandwidth on reducing technical debt and improving scalability
-- Be a proponent of open source solutions and convince team to employ learning and practices on observability, orchestration, documentation and security to promote organization culture.
+// - Be a proponent of open source solutions and convince team to employ learning and practices on observability, orchestration, documentation and security to promote organization culture.
 Conducted 20+ architecture review and actively participated in `>`70 hiring discussions over last year

 #grid(